 - Name of Algorithm

 - Algo ID

 - Name of responsible within Member

 - Testing means used for the algorithm

 - Testing period for the algorithm

-- Test Verification of correct Algorithm output through Testing

 - Instrument(s) for which the algorithm is created

-- Verification of correct Algorithm output through Testing
+- Results of Algorithm Testing

 - Algorithm Starting date in Production System

-The Compliance Officer via the ATHEX Service Desk selecting the option Trading Relating Issues > Algorithms Declaration should provide the above information, until 15/12/2017.
+The Compliance Officer via the ATHEX Service Desk selecting the option Trading Relating Issues -> Algorithms Declaration should provide the above information, until 15/12/2017.
+The option will be available from Monday 04/12/2017.